ntantri/react-radio-button/README.md

 # react-radio-button
-This is a use case for radio button group-able react component.
-ES6 based syntax.
+This react component is a div based radio button group.
+Simple to use and access.

 How to install:
 ```sh